-Yet more often than not, Investor Relations functions are under-resourced and thinly run with activity centered on results presentations.
+Yet, more often than not, investor relations functions are under-resourced and thinly run, with activity centred on results presentations.
 This approach is often informed by the view that, in the short term, stock markets are irrational and don’t reflect fundamentals.
 Nothing could be further from the truth.
-Investor Relations is vital for bridging the time difference between capital investment and economic return in the company’s business operations.
+Investor relations is a vital means for bridging the time difference between capital investment and economic return in the company’s business operations.

-The quality of an Investor Relations programme should not be a function of the company’s size or available budget.
+Finally, the quality of an investor relations programme should not be a function of the company’s size or available budget.
 On the contrary, these should matter least, especially in today’s digital age when information is available at the click of a button.
-What matters more is that the Board of Directors and management team buy into corporate governance, transparency, accountability and communication.
+What matters more is that the board of directors and management team buy into corporate governance, transparency, accountability and communication.

 Although the factors behind share price performance are varied and complex, the quality of Investor Relations can be a real competitive advantage.
 The market rewards effective communication, visibility and transparency in the long run.
 Research, and history, has proved that in the long run, markets are indeed efficient.
 To this end, companies who choose to relegate Investor Relations to regulatory compliance do so at their peril.